-The Specialist Credential is accredited by the California Commission on Teacher Credentialing.
+The Reading and Language Arts Specialist Credential is accredited by the California Commission on Teacher Credentialing.
 Individuals wishing to pursue the Specialist Credential must make formal application to the University indicating the specific Specialist Credential program desired.

 Course Requirements* (total of 29 units)